salesforcecli/plugin-org/messages/org.enable.tracking.md

 # error.TrackingNotAvailable

-This org cannot enable source tracking because the SourceMember object is not available, or you do not have access to it.
+You can't enable source tracking on this org because the SourceMember Tooling API object isn't available, or you don't have access to it.

 # error.TrackingNotAvailable.actions

-- If the org is a sandbox, make sure that your production org has Source Tracking enabled in sandboxes.
+- If the org is a Developer or Developer Pro sandbox, make sure that the associated production org has enabled source tracking in sandboxes.
 See https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_setup_enable_source_tracking_sandboxes.htm.

-- Make sure that your user can access the SourceMembers table via the tooling API.
+- Make sure that your user can access the SourceMember Tooling API object.

-- If the Org is a production org, source tracking cannot be enabled.
+- You can't enable source tracking on Developer Edition orgs, production orgs, Partial Copy sandboxes, or Full sandboxes.